lramberg/Blackjack/README.md

 Planned future enhacments include:

+Adding animation and timeouts for when the cards are dealt.

 Adding a split function for when the first two cards dealt are the same.

 Adding an option to "buy" more chips when user runs out